Marsilea-viz/marsilea/docs/source/tutorial/custom_visualization.rst

 We will show you how to make a new visualization to express your data more dynamically.
 You need to be familiar with Python's Class inheritance to understand how it works.

-Understand :class:`RenderPlan <heatgraphy.plotter.base.RenderPlan>`
+Understand :class:`RenderPlan <marsilea.plotter.base.RenderPlan>`
 -------------------------------------------------------------------

-Everything render on the canvas in Heatgraphy is a :class:`RenderPlan <heatgraphy.plotter.base.RenderPlan>`, or inherited from it.
+Everything render on the canvas in Heatgraphy is a :class:`RenderPlan <marsilea.plotter.base.RenderPlan>`, or inherited from it.
 To create a new visualization, we also need to inherit from this base class.

-Let's create a :class:`RenderPlan <heatgraphy.plotter.base.RenderPlan>` that can draw Lollipop plot:
+Let's create a :class:`RenderPlan <marsilea.plotter.base.RenderPlan>` that can draw Lollipop plot:

 .. code-block:: python

-    from heatgraphy import RenderPlan
+    from marsilea import RenderPlan

     class Lollipop(RenderPlan):
         pass